Getting Started with OpenAVC

 - Inter-System.
 Communication between OpenAVC instances.

 - AI Assistant.
-AI-powered help and automation.
+AI-powered help and automation (requires cloud connection).

 - Cloud.
 Cloud platform connection and monitoring.